CarGurus Header

 What is the Peugeot 408?

-The new Peugeot 408 is the French manufacturer’s latest offering in the mid-sized family car class, offering an intriguing blend of crossover, coupe, hatchback and saloon within its black-plastic clad, swooping, fastback design.
+The Peugeot 408 is the French manufacturer’s offering in the mid-sized family car class, blending elements of crossover, coupe, hatchback and saloon within its black-plastic-clad, swooping fastback design.

-• Regenerative braking is the system that every electric vehicle uses, where it gathers energy from the natural forward motion as you coast or brake, in order to boost the car’s efficiency.
-This can make it feel like the car is braking when you lift your foot off the throttle, but in the Peugeot 408 the brake regen’ is so mild that it doesn’t feel any different to normal engine braking that you’ll be used to from any petrol or diesel car, so you don’t really notice it at all.
-Selecting ‘B’ on the gear-selector toggle makes it quite a bit heavier, but even in this more aggressive mode, the brake regen’ bleeds in smoothly and is fairly easy to predict.
+• Regenerative braking is a system used on hybrids, plug-in hybrids and fully electric vehicles.
+It gathers energy from the natural forward motion as you coast or brake, in order to boost the car’s efficiency.
+This can make it feel like the car is braking when you lift your foot off the throttle, but in the Peugeot 408 the regenerative braking is so mild that it doesn’t seem any different to normal engine braking you will experience in a petrol or diesel car.
+Selecting ‘B’ on the gear-selector toggle makes it quite a bit heavier, but even in this more aggressive mode, the regenerative braking bleeds in smoothly and is fairly easy to predict.

-• The Peugeot 408 plug-in hybrid has a 3.7kW on-board charger as standard, which means that you’ll get a full charge of the 12.4kWh lithium-on battery in under four hours from a standard 7.4kW home wallbox.
-You can upgrade the 408’s charging speed to 7kW, which reduces the charge time to around 1 hour and 40 minutes.
+• The current Peugeot 408 plug-in hybrid has a 3.7kW on-board charger as standard, which means you’ll get a full charge of the 17.2kWh lithium-ion battery in just over four hours from a standard 7.4kW home wallbox.
 The Mode 3 (also known as a Type 2) cable is provided to allow you to plug into any home wallbox and any AC public charge point that is compatible with the Peugeot 408 Hybrid’s Type 2 socket.

 • Plug the 408 PHEV into a standard three-pin domestic socket and you’ll have a full charge in around six hours.
-You’ll have to pay for the cable to enable you to do this, but with plug-in hybrids having smaller batteries than pure electric cars, it is quite easy to use this charging method on a routine basis and still get plenty of electric running, saving the hassle and cost of a ‘proper’ home car charger.
+You’ll have to pay extra for the cable that enables you to do this, but with plug-in hybrids having smaller batteries than pure electric cars, it is quite easy to use this charging method on a routine basis and still get plenty of electric running, saving the hassle and cost of a ‘proper’ home car charger.

 Vicky Parrott